2xAA/nwjs-menu-browser/README.md

 My audio visualisation app [modV](http://github.com/2xAA/modV/) recently moved to NWJS and I had previously built my own (terrible) context menus for the browser.
 So as not to write two lots of code I thought I'd polyfill the browser so you could use the same code between NWJS and (presumably) Chrome!

+This can also be used as a regular Context Menu library if so wished 😎

 ## Caveats

 Does not support ```createMacBuiltIn```, ```MenuItem.key``` or ```MenuItem.modifiers```, though usage of these will not break existing code and will be displayed in the menu nodes.